History of Yemen: Ancient history

 According to Islamic traditions, King As'ad The Perfect mounted a military expedition to support the Jews of Yathrib.
 Abu Karib As'ad, as known from the inscriptions, led a military campaign to central Arabia or Najd to support the vassal Kinda against the Lakhmids.
 However, no direct reference to Judaism or Yathrib was discovered from his lengthy reign.
 Abu Karib As'ad died in 445, having reigned for almost 50 years.
 By 515, Himyar became increasingly divided along religious lines and a bitter conflict between different factions paved the way for an Aksumite intervention.
 The last Himyarite king Mu'di Karab Ya'fir was supported by Aksum against his Jewish rivals.
-Mu'di Karab was Christian and launched a campaign against the Lakhmids in Southern Iraq, with the support of other Arab allies of Byzantium.
+Mu'di Karab was Christian and launched a campaign against the Lakhmids in Southern Iraq, with the support of other Arab allies of The Byzantine Empire.
 The Lakhmids were a Bulwark of Persia, which was intolerant to a proselytizing religion like Christianity.

-After the death of Mu'di Karab Ya'fir in around 521, a Himyarite Jewish warlord named Yousef Asar Yathar rose to power.
-His honorary title Yathar means "to avenge".
-Yemenite Christians, aided by Aksum and Byzantium, systematically persecuted Jews and burned down several synagogues across the land.
-Yousef avenged his people with great cruelty.
-He marched toward the port city of Mocha killing 14,000 and capturing 11,000.
+After the death of Ma'adikarib Ya'fur around 521 AD, a Himyarite Jewish warlord called Dhu Nuwas rose to power.
+He began a campaign of violence against Christians under his control.
+Dhu Nawas executed Byzantine traders, converted the church in Zafar into a synagogue, and killed its priests, among other acts of conquest.
+He marched toward the port city of Mocha, killing 14,000 and capturing 11,000.
 Then he settled a camp in Bab-el-Mandeb to prevent aid flowing from Aksum.
 At the same time, Yousef sent an army under the command of another Jewish warlord, Sharahil Yaqbul, to Najran.
-Sharahil had reinforcements from the Bedouins of the Kinda and Madh'hij tribes, eventually wiping out the Christian community in Najran.
-Yousef or Dhu Nuwas (The one with sidelocks) as known in Arabic literature, believed that Christians in Yemen were a fifth column.
-Christian sources portray Dhu Nuwas (Yousef Asar) as a Jewish zealot, while Islamic traditions say that he threw 20,000 Christians into pits filled with flaming oil.
-This history, however, is shrouded in legend.
-Dhu Nuwas left two inscriptions, neither of them making any reference to fiery pits.
-Byzantium had to act or lose all credibility as protector of eastern Christianity.
-It is reported that Byzantium Emperor Justin I sent a letter to the Aksumite King Kaleb, pressuring him to "attack the abominable Hebrew".
-A tripartite military alliance of Byzantine, Aksumite and Arab Christians successfully defeated Yousef around 525–527 and a Christian client king was installed on the Himyarite throne.
+Sharahil had reinforcements from the Bedouins of the Kinda and Madh'hij tribes, eventually wiping out the Christian community in Najran by means of execution and forced conversion to Judaism.
+Blady speculates that he was likely motivated by stories about Byzantine violence against Byzantine Jewish communities in his decision to begin his campaign of state violence against Christians existing within his territory.

+Christian sources portray Dhu Nuwas as a Jewish zealot, while Islamic traditions say that he marched around 20,000 Christians into trenches filled with flaming oil, burning them alive.
+Himyarite inscriptions attributed to Dhu Nuwas himself show great pride in killing 27,000, enslaving 20,500 Christians in Ẓafār and Najran and killing 570,000 beasts of burden belonging to them as a matter of imperial policy.
+It is reported that Byzantium Emperor Justin I sent a letter to the Aksumite King Kaleb, pressuring him to "...attack the abominable Hebrew."
+A military alliance of Byzantine, Aksumite, and Arab Christians successfully defeated Dhu Nuwas around 525–527 AD and a client Christian king was installed on the Himyarite throne.